Dochula Pass is the 3100m (10171ft) high mountain pass you will have to cross when travelling from Thimphu to the eastern part of Bhutan.

 But this temple with the name Druk Wangyal Lhakhang, is decorated with a few paintings of the fourth king of Bhutan fighting the Indian rebels during “Operation All clear”.There´s also photos of monks with laptops and even a Druk Airplane on the wall inside the Temple.

 The pass is pretty crowded most of the day.
 It closes down just before sunset, but the local traffic keeps on going past the Stupas all night.

 Additional information about Dochula Pass.

-The pass is about 45min from Thimphu and about 2 and half hour from Punakha.
-There’s a military checkpoint between Thimphu and the pass, where your guide need to hand over a copy of your travel permit.
+The pass is about 45min from Thimphu and about 2 and a half hour from Punakha.
+There’s a military checkpoint between Thimphu and the pass, where your guide needs to hand over a copy of your travel permit.

 The road from the pass down to Punakha can get extremely muddy.

 There is also an annual festival held on the pass on December 13 to celebrate the victory in the military “Operation All Clear”.